 Play – better with others

 Play is a powerful force directing your consciousness to a pain-free existence.
 You already have that capacity within you.
 You just have to re-connect with yourself.
 You spent a good part of the first five years of your life learning play.
 Even if you were raised in a rough environment, it’s there.
 I don’t’ remember much play with my family and I had essentially no friends during that phase of my life.
 I still built models, climbed trees and played with our pets.
 Play is an inherent part of our existence.
 At the workshops that we have held at the Omega Institute in Rhinebeck, NY, we discovered that the key to people’s healing was to create a safe environment where the participants could share enjoyable experiences with others.
-We were able to laugh.
-I felt like we were in a giant sandbox.
+We felt like we were in a giant sandbox and were able to relax and laugh.
 A common comment was, “We felt like we just spent a weekend at a summer camp.”
-We are holding similar workshops in Seattle and are excited about the potential healing that can occur in a group setting.
+We held a similar workshop in Seattle were excited and inspired with the healing that occurred in the group setting.

 “Winning” is not the best answer to a successful life.
 Wake the fun up!!